 std::chrono::seconds run_duration{42.}

-You may have seen code that uses the built-in types to represent entities with additional meaning: the duration of a run in seconds or the height of building in meters.
+You may have seen code that uses the built-in syntax types to represent entities with additional semantic: the duration of a run in seconds or the height of building in meters.
 The semantic of the variable is not encoded in its type.
 It is sometimes implicitely attached to the variable in its name.
-Or it is sometimes described in a comment somewhere.
-Or sometimes relies on the implicit convention of systematic usage of the international system of units in a code base such that units are rarely identified explicitely.
-All of our tools struggle to protect users from invalid operations such as assiging the time value to the building height variable.
-Only built-in implicit type conversion are protected with compiler flags.
-And without external controls, resulting defects may end up crashing, on Mars.
+Or it is sometimes described as a comment somewhere.
+Or sometimes relies on the implicit convention of systematic usage of the a system of units in the code base such that units are rarely identified explicitely.
+All of our tools struggle to protect human users from invalid operations such as assiging the time value to the building height variable.
+Only built-in implicit type conversion may be protected with compiler flags.
+And without external controls, the resulting defects may end up crashing, on Mars.

 FRAGMENT

-More recently, I hope you might have seen code that encodes the units, dimensions in the type system itself.
+You may have seen code that encodes the units, dimensions in the type system itself.
 Here the invalid conversions, operations result in compiler errors, guiding the developers.
-Other benefits also include shorter variable names for readability.
 The type provides context.
-There exists a variety of dimension libraries in C++, an example is that of `std::chrono` or other standardization efforts such as Mateusz Pusz's mp-units library and its quantity type.
+There exist a variety of unit libraries in C++, an example is that of `std::chrono` or other standardization efforts such as Mateusz Pusz's mp-units library and its quantity type.
 We will use the mp-units quantity type in our examples today.

 // Vector with built-in types: